 Current information about our District and Schools is available on our website at www.rossvalleyschools.org.
 Visit our website often for up to date school and community information.
 All school events and activities are included on the school website.
-In addition, you can follow RVSD's Twitter feed (@RVSD) to learn what is happening in the District.
+In addition, you can follow RVSD's Instagram feed (@rossvalleysd) to learn what is happening in the District.